razi-rais/microservices/education/service-fabric/Top 5 things to consider when working with Service Fabric.md

 ## With Microservices development, it is implied that the system may become more complex as services are distributed.
 Recognize complexity of a distributed system.
 This also means that there will be operational complexities that need to be addressed.
 One needs a mature DevOps team to manage lots of services that are being deployed and redeployed regularly.
 I have found the following helpful with that respect:
 1. Enable the Diagnostics extensions for the VMs to be provisioned on the Service Fabric Cluster.
 This can be done via automation using an ARM template, PowerShell, or Xplat-CLI.
 The portal allows to turn on the Diagnostics extensions as well if creating the Service Fabric Cluster via the portal.
 2. You can use Elasticsearch which is an open-source full-text search and analytics engine.
 This will help you in storing, searching, and analyzing large volumes of data in real time.
-You can also send Service Fabric Logs to Elastic Search and host a highly available Elasticsearch deployment on Azure - https://www.elastic.co/guide/index.html
+You can also send Service Fabric Logs to Elastic Search and host a highly available [Elasticsearch deployment](https://www.elastic.co/guide/index.html) on Azure.
-3. In addition, you can use Kibana to display data indexed by Elasticsearch - https://www.elastic.co/products/kibana
+3. In addition, you can use [Kibana](https://www.elastic.co/products/kibana) to display data indexed by Elasticsearch.
 4. Of course, you can rely on the Service Fabric Explorer to track health of the cluster and services and get basic diagnostics information.